sav-programming-2/samples/README.md

-# samples
+# .NET MAUI Samples

-Some .NET MAUI samples
+Some .NET MAUI samples for UI Programming course.

+Each folder has its own solution file.